tempestphp/tempest-docs/src/Web/Documentation/content/1.x/4-internals/03-view-spec.md

 ### `x-form`

-This component provides a form element that will post by default instead of get:
+This component provides a form element that will post by default and includes the csrf token out of the box:

 ```html
 <?php